 - Public History: If we are interested in public history, we add a graduate certificate in public history to our MA degree.

-- Stepping Stone to a Professional Degree: Some of us see our History MA as a springboard to a PhD program, a law degree, or library science.
+- Stepping Stone to a Professional Degree: Some of us see our History MA as a springboard to a PhD program, a law degree, or library science program.

 What it Means to be One of Us

-As students, we actively engage with history on a daily basis in our classes, through our individual research projects, and as Graduate Assistants, and as Public History interns.
+As students, we actively engage with history on a daily basis in our classes and through the following roles:

-- As Interns: If public history is our passion, we pursue internships as part of our requirements for the Public History Certificate program.
-Some of us created videos about our experiences, which you can check out on the HGSA YouTube channel.
+- As interns: If public history is our passion, we pursue internships as part of our requirements for the Public History Certificate program.